January 5–6, 2025 United States blizzard: Midwest

-Cincinnati/Northern Kentucky International Airport received eight inches of snowfall— a record amount— leading to dozens of cancelled flights.
+Cincinnati/Northern Kentucky International Airport received 8 in of snowfall— a record amount— leading to dozens of cancelled flights.

 On 6 January, the Indiana State Police stated that they received reports of 259 vehicle collisions and reports of 271 vehicles that had slid off roadways.
 The Indianapolis District state police reported that 151 crashes were reported— of which 12 resulted in injuries— and that they had to respond to 100 disabled or stuck vehicles.

 At 6:30 PM EST on 5 January, readings from PowerOutage.us indicated that 41,284 customers were suffering from power outages, with the most present in Warren and Henderson County.
 On 6 January, half of Magoffin County customers were without power due to downed power lines.

+The storm resulted in Mammoth Caves National Park closing.

 East Coast

 On 6 January, the Maryland State Police reported that they had received 475 service calls between 1 AM EST to midday, which included 156 unattended vehicles and 123 crashes.
 Baltimore received 6.6 in of snow, which was the biggest snowfall there in three years.

 Virginia State Police reported 248 crashes requiring their response, noting that not all accidents were necessarily related to the winter storm.
 Reagan National Airport shut down their runways late on January 6 due to the snowfall.

 On both 6 and 7 January, the United States Office of Personnel Management closed federal offices in the Washington DC area and put maximum telework for employees in effect.

-Across the Delaware Valley, accumulations were heaviest across the southern parts of the region, with only 1.8 in of snow in Philadelphia.
+Across the Philadelphia metropolitan area, accumulations were heaviest across the southern parts of the region, with only 1.8 in of snow in Philadelphia.
 At Philadelphia International Airport, over 380 flights were delayed, and 80 were cancelled.
 In the Atlantic City area, and along the Jersey Shore, however, up to 7 in of snow were recorded.
 In New York City, the January 6 snowfall total was 0.9 in.